finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 property_keys = ['property_keys_example'] # list[str] | The property keys of the properties to delete.
 These must be from the \"Transaction\" domain and have the format {domain}/{scope}/{code}, for example              \"Transaction/strategy/quantsignal\".

     try:
-        # DeletePropertiesFromTransaction: Delete properties from transaction
+        # Delete properties from transaction
         api_response = api_instance.delete_properties_from_transaction(scope, code, transaction_id, property_keys)
         pprint(api_response)
     except ApiException as e: